What is ALTA?

 What are the benefits of becoming an ALTA member?

-There are many benefits to becoming an ALTA member, including discounts on conference registration, the ability to propose conference panels, access to member-only forums, subscription to Translation Review, discounted membership with our affiliate organizations—and so much more.
+There are many benefits to becoming an ALTA member, including discounts on conference registration, the ability to propose conference panels, access to member-only forums, free pitch sessions with translation editors, a subscription to Translation Review—and so much more.
 Go to our membership page to find a full listing of membership benefits.

 How do I become a member?
 Are there differing levels of membership?